-Peter Schultz has 20 years of experience in climate and global change research, management, decision support, and communication.
+With more than 25 years of experience, Peter is a specialist in climate and global change research, management, decision support, and communication.
 He analyzes the impacts of climate change on a broad array of sectors and helps clients prepare for the threats and opportunities presented by climate change.
-His work has addressed a range of issues related to climate adaptation, including energy, transportation, health, conflict, monitoring and evaluation (M&E), mining, park and military facilities, and global economics.
-He is committed to the principles articulated by the Task Force on Climate-related Financial Disclosure (TCFD).
-Dr. Schultz manages or contributes to projects on climate-resilient development, including the U.S. Agency for International Development (USAID), coastal energy impacts for the U.S. Department of Energy(DOE), and climate risk screening for the World Bank (WB).
+His work addresses a range of climate adaptation issues, spanning energy, transportation, health, conflict, monitoring and evaluation, mining, park and military facilities, and global economics.
+Peter is committed to the principles articulated by the Task Force on Climate-related Financial Disclosure.

-Dr. Schultz played a leadership role in the interagency program responsible for integrating federal climate science.
-His prior research has been in the fields of climate and carbon cycle modeling, the economics of climate change, and remote sensing of vegetation.
-His expertise in informal education and communication stems from his work on climate change exhibitions and other communication modalities.
-He has led or contributed to the framing and development of dozens of global change assessments at the National Research Council, U.S. Global Change Research Program, and ICF.
+Peter researches and publishes articles on climate and carbon cycle modeling, climate change economics, and remote sensing of vegetation.
+His informal education and communication expertise stems from his work on climate change exhibitions and other communication modalities.
+In addition to his current role, he also leads and contributes to the framing and development of dozens of global change assessments at the National Research Council and U.S. Global Change Research Program.

-Dr. Schultz has a Ph.D. and an M.S. in Geosciences from Pennsylvania State University and a B.S. in Geology from Virginia Polytechnic Institute and State University.
+Peter holds a Ph.D., a master’s in Geosciences from Pennsylvania State University, and a bachelor’s degree in Geology from Virginia Polytechnic Institute and State University.

 - Schultz, P., Hurley, B., and Eil, A. (2020).
 The case for C-suite engagement on climate risk.
 Smart Cities Dive.